The Config Wizard (custom auth apps)

 This will then instruct the config wizard / auth dialog to request a redirect from the third party service back to the address

-You will only need to authorise the default redirect URI in their OAuth app settings.
+You will only need to authorize the default redirect URI in their OAuth app settings.